 There is a career path in the early childhood field.
 Many people in the field began their careers while working in a classroom or as a family child care provider or grew up in the field, became better educated and now hold a variety of jobs in the field.

-This directory will introduce you to the various careers in early childhood care and education.
-It contains a sampling of different types of employment opportunities in the field of early childhood education.
-Each page includes an overview of a role in the field (such as family specialist/counselor or teacher of young children) and a discussion of the role, job possibilities and education recommended for the job, salary ranges and links to financial aid sources.
+This directory was created to introduce you to the variety of careers in the early childhood field.
+It contains a sampling of different types of employment opportunities in the early childhood education field.
+Each page includes an overview of a role in our field (such as family specialist/counselor or teacher of young children).
+It includes a discussion of the role, job possibilities and education recommended for the job as well as information and links to financial aid sources.

 Why a College Degree or Certificate for Early Educators?